biojava/biojava.github.io/_wikis/BioJava:Make_release.md

 ### Configure Authentication Keys

-You need to configure the following 3 items for performing a full release 1) OSS Sonatype login (OSS Jira account login) 2) PGP signature for code signing (only can upload signed jars to OSS Sonatype) 3) SSH keys for cloudportal.open-bio.org
+You need to configure the following 3 items for performing a full release
+ 1) OSS Sonatype login (OSS Jira account login)
+ 2) PGP signature for code signing (only can upload signed jars to OSS Sonatype)
+ 3) Write permission to `github.com/biojava/biojava.github.io`

 #### OSS Sonatype login